 An overall title can be put on the key (title "<text>") - see also syntax (p.
-44) for the distinction between text in single- or double-quotes.
+48) for the distinction between text in single- or double-quotes.
+The justification of the title defaults to center and can be changed by the keywords right or left

-The defaults for set key are on, right, top, vertical, Right, noreverse, noinvert, samplen 4, spacing 1.25, title "", and nobox.
+The defaults for set key are on, right, top, vertical, Right, noreverse, noinvert, samplen 4, spacing 1, notitle, and nobox.
 The default linetype> is the same as that used for the plot borders.
 Entering set key default returns the key to its default configuration.

 The key is drawn as a sequence of lines, with one plot described on each line.
 On the right-hand side (or the left-hand side, if reverse is selected) of each line is a representation that attempts to mimic the way the curve is plotted.
 On the other side of each line is the text description (the line title), obtained from the plot command.
 The lines are vertically arranged so that an imaginary straight line divides the left- and right-hand sides of the key.
 It is the coordinates of the top of this line that are specified with the set key command.
 In a plot, only the x and y coordinates are used to specify the line position.
-For a splot, x, y and z are all used as a 3D location mapped using the same mapping as the graph itself to form the required 2D screen position of the imaginary line.

-When using the TeX or other terminals where formatting information is embedded in the string, gnuplot can only estimate the correctly exact width of the string for key positioning.
+When using the TeX/LaTeX group of terminals or terminals in which formatting information is embedded in the string, gnuplot can only estimate the width of the string for key positioning.
 If the key is to be positioned at the left, it may be convenient to use the combination set key left Left reverse.